10 Years of News University and You

 By Sharing Your NewsU Experience

-From the beginning, we have counted on you to help shape the direction that training.
-And in 2008, we launched our “Stories” campaign to find out whether our e-learning modules made a difference.
+From the beginning, we have counted on you to help shape the direction of our training.
+In 2008 and in 2011, we launched our “Stories” campaigns to find out whether our e-learning modules made a difference.
 We received hundreds of stories and comments.
-And we gave away something cool, for its time – Flip cameras.
+And we gave away cool prizes.
 More important, your stories showed the impact of e-learning.

-Now, as we start the countdown to our 200,000th registered user, we're counting on you once again.
+Now, as we start the countdown to our birthday bash, we're counting on you once again.
 Please tell us your story about how NewsU has transformed you.
-Once again, we'll be giving away something cool: This time, it's an Apple iPad.
-We’ll also be giving away passes to any 25 Webinars and Poynter NewsU gear.
+Once again, we'll be giving away something cool: a GoPro camera, an iPad Mini, gift cards to your favorite retailer and more.

 Everyone has a story.
 What’s yours?